ASUCICREPO/smart-beats/README.md

 4. [Amazon EC2](https://aws.amazon.com/ec2/): Windows EC2 to host ArcGIS Pro and deploy App server

 ## Challenges
-1. Smartbeats uses [BuildBalancedZones()](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/learnmore-buildbalancedzones.htm) API of ArcGIS Pro to divide a city into zones(beats) based on the beat creation criteria provided by the user.
+Smartbeats uses [BuildBalancedZones()](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/learnmore-buildbalancedzones.htm) API of ArcGIS Pro to divide a city into zones(beats) based on the beat creation criteria provided by the user.
 Since **BuildBalancedZones()** uses genetic algorithm for spatial optimization, it is not guaranteed to reach a perfect solution i.e. getting the exact number of beats.
 To solve this issue, we developed a calibrator that recursively increments the zones count until the target zones count is achieved.
 The user can specify the iteration count in the `app-tier` [config file](https://github.com/ASUCICREPO/smart-beats/blob/master/app-tier/settings.py).
 The default value is 20.

 ```
 BEATS_COUNT_CALIBRATOR_TRIALS = 20
 ```

 ## Assumptions
+1. The early versions of Smartbeats also supported Geocoding: the process of converting addresses (like a street address) into geographic coordinates (like latitude and longitude).
+But this functionality is removed from the final prototype on account of Geocoding APIs being very costly.
+So, we are expecting Crime csv data to have geographic addresses converted to lat-long `geometry_wkt` format
-1. We have provided the sample [Crime csv](https://github.com/ASUCICREPO/smart-beats/blob/master/web-tier/beats/static/beats/example.csv) file that is required to generate beats.
+2. We have provided the sample [Crime csv](https://github.com/ASUCICREPO/smart-beats/blob/master/web-tier/beats/static/beats/example.csv) file that is required to generate beats.
 We are expecting the input file to be in the exact format and contain following columns:
    1. `event_number`:  Call-For-Service ID. **Note: Every value must be unique**
    2. `priority`: Every Call-For-Service has an associated priority within range [Highest Priority=1, Lowest Priority=9]
    3. `address`: Address from where Call-For-Service was recieved